elo1957/OLED-ssd1306-atmega/README.md

 # OLED-ssd1306-atmega
-Project contains a driver for OLED-ssd1306 which can be used for a i2c display 128x64- i2c c module is also included atmega
+Project contains a c-driver for OLED-ssd1306 display 128x64- with a i2c c-module driver and an data.h file with ascii charater maps.
+The files  is for atmega 16 MHz controllers.
+And is running reight now on an Atmega2560